kivy/kivy/doc/sources/guide/lang.rst

 Special syntaxes
 ----------------

-There are two special syntax to define values for the whole Kv context:
+There are two special syntaxes to define values for the whole Kv context:

 To import something from python::